nosqlbench/nosqlbench/docs/docs_layout.md

 ## Projected Docs
 It should be possible to take the set of maintained docs, including those which are live example docs, annotated methods and classes, and other sources, and through a programmatic organization process, assemble them into a well-structured copy of the docs, with the metadata in the from matter being used to apply topological layout to taxonomic or other cues for consistent organization.

+## Enforced Checks
+Every documentation requirement described here must be enforced in code.
+Module-specific rules (for example, “each adapter ships a `source:`-annotated markdown file in `src/main/resources`”) should be implemented as unit or module-level tests within that module.
+Cross-cutting requirements (such as verifying `source` paths resolve to tracked files or that ignored/generated artifacts are excluded) should be validated via integrated tests at the repo level.
+This ensures the rules stay executable and fail CI when broken.
+Before adding a new check, review the existing unit/integration suites (e.g., SPI-based adapter validation or doc exporter tests) to avoid duplicating logic.